-Accretion expense was \$114,515, compared to \$241,521 during fiscal 2018 and \$667,373 during fiscal 2017, in connection with the Company's convertible debentures and convertible notes payable.
-The decrease is due to an increase in the value attributable to the conversion feature which resulted in a recovery of previously recognized accretion expense.
+Accretion expense was \$345,096, compared to \$115,599 during YTD 2019, in connection with the Company's convertible debentures and convertible notes payable.
 Using the effective interest rate method, the accretion is lower at issuance and increases as maturity approaches.